Call for Speakers FAQs

 - One (1) wireless lavaliere (for presenter/moderator)

-- Three (3) wireless microphones on head table (for panelists)
+- Two (2) wireless microphones on head table (for panelists)

-- One (1) computer audio hook up (for presentations with audio)
+- One (1) audio unit (for presentations with audio)

-- One (1) handheld microphone on stand (for Q&A from audience)
+- Two (2) handheld microphones on stand (for Q&A from audience)

 Speakers are required to bring their own laptops with the prepared presentation.
 We will have a “Speaker Ready Room” onsite for speakers to check the presentations prior to their sessions.